naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 COMMIT;
 ```

-## Design the query
+## Design some queries

 ### `json_table` function

-Now that your relation is ready, it is time to design a few queries.
-You'll use `json_table` function to create a relational representation of JSON documents.
+Now that our relation is ready, it is time to design a few queries.
+We'll use `json_table` function to create a relational representation of JSON documents.
 Say, you want a list of names ordered by their `id`.

 ```sql
 SELECT